 Good sleep is key for keeping your cortisol in check.
 When you don’t get enough rest, your body makes more cortisol.
 This can lead to weight gain and other health issues.

-Aim for 7-9 hours of sleep each night.
+Aim for 7-9 hours of sleep each night to help reduce your cortisol levels.
 Create a bedtime routine to help you relax.
 Keep your bedroom dark, quiet, and cool.
 Avoid screens before bed, as the blue light can disrupt your sleep cycle.

 If you have trouble falling asleep, try natural remedies like chamomile or lemon balm tea.
-These herbs may help calm your mind and body.
+These herbs may help calm your mind and body, reducing stress and anxiety.

 Regular sleep patterns support your adrenal glands, which make cortisol.
 This helps maintain healthy cortisol levels throughout the day.